droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.utf8.md

 <div class="alert alert-info">
 <ul>
-  <li>Note above that `cinereus` is listed as the first level for `subsp` and, thus, will be coded with a 0 (and `semotus`) will be coded with a 1.
-Recall that R lists levels alphabetically and codes the first item as 0.
-This ordering is important in the discussion that follows.</li>
+  <li>Recall that R lists levels alphabetically and codes the first item as 0.
+Note then that `cinereus` is listed as the first level for `subsp` and, thus, will be coded with a 0 (and `semotus` will be coded with a 1).
+This ordering is important below as R will consider the '1' group to be a "success."</li>
 </ul>
 </div>

-Before beginning this analysis, I like to examine the data to see if it is going to be reasonable to distinguish between the two subspecies based on tooth height.
-The histograms show some overlap but also considerable separation between the two subspecies.
+Before beginning this analysis, I like to examine the data to see if it is reasonable to distinguish between the two subspecies based on tooth height.
+The histograms below show some overlap but also considerable separation between the subspecies.
 Thus, it may be reasonable to separate the two subspecies for many tooth heights.[^hist]

 ```r